emendezguzman/rationalisation_framework/README.md

 - **XLNet** [[14]](#14): A generalized autoregressive pre-trained method that uses improved training methodology and larger data than BERT.
 - **DeBERTa** [[15]](#15): A variant of the BERT model that introduces disentangled attention mechanisms and performs dynamic weight adaptation.

-For more details about the implementation please refer to **train.py**.
+For more details about the implementation, please refer to **train.py**.

 ### Hyperparameter Tuning

-We split the data set into training, validation and test sets according to a 70:10:20 ratio and search the hyperparameter values that minimise the function loss over the validation set.
-To optimise the training process, we tuned the model hyperparameters using a random search method and run a total of 25 training runs using WandB [[16]](#16).
-For more details about the implementation please refer to **hp_tuning.py**.
+We split the data set into training, validation, and test sets according to a 70:10:20 ratio and searched for the hyperparameter values that minimised the function loss over the validation set.
+To optimise the training process, we tuned the model hyperparameters using a random search method and ran 25 training runs using WandB [[16]](#16).
+For more details about the implementation, please refer to **hp_tuning.py**.

 ### Model Evaluation